History

 Honors Program

-The Honors Program at BU is for exceptional students who demonstrate particularly high academic ability and potential.
+The Honors Program is for exceptional students who demonstrate particularly high academic ability and potential.
 Honors students enjoy smaller class sizes, closer relationships with professors, the opportunity to participate in independent study or field trips, and more.
 To apply for the Honors program, students should have a combined SAT score of at least 1730 and have ranked in the top 20% of their graduating class.
 Students can apply online by filling out an application form and including a short essay, a creative work sample, a copy of a high school transcript, and a letter of recommendation.

 Financial Aid